AniCrafter: Customizing Realistic Human-Centric Animation via Avatar-Background Conditioning in Video Diffusion Models: Approach

 \subsection{Implementation Details}

-We first train our model on 8 NVIDIA 80GB A100 GPUs using a self-collected human dancing dataset containing approximately 3,000 videos.
-Afterward, we fine-tune our model on a filtered dataset comprising around 5,000 video clips sourced from HumanVid~\cite{wang2024humanvid}.
-The videos in our self-collected dataset mostly feature static backgrounds, whereas those in the filtered HumanVid dataset have dynamic backgrounds.
-This hybrid training strategy enables our method to better model both human actions and background dynamics.
-We use Wan2.1-I2V-14B~\cite{wang2025wan} as the base model for weight initialization.
-Our model is optimized using AdamW~\cite{loshchilov2017decoupled} for 15,000 iterations with a learning rate of $1 \times 10^{-4}$.
-Although trained at a spatial resolution of 480p, our model demonstrates strong generalization when evaluated on 720p resolutions.
+The model is first trained on eight NVIDIA H200 GPUs using a self-collected human dancing dataset containing approximately 3,000 videos.
+It is then fine-tuned on a curated subset of around 5,000 video clips selected from HumanVid~\cite{wang2024humanvid}.
+The self-collected dataset primarily consists of videos with static backgrounds, while the filtered HumanVid dataset includes dynamic background scenes.
+This hybrid training strategy facilitates the learning of both human motion and background dynamics.
+Wan2.1-I2V-14B~\cite{wang2025wan} is adopted as the base model for weight initialization.
+The model is optimized using AdamW~\cite{loshchilov2017decoupled} for 15,000 iterations with a learning rate of $1 \times 10^{-4}$.
+Although training is conducted at a spatial resolution of 480p, the model exhibits strong generalization capabilities when evaluated on 720p inputs.